senorperro/jekyll-now/_posts/2017-6-21-Vulnhub-Kioptrix-1.md

 __<font style="color:red" size="+2">SPOILERS AHEAD.
 IF YOU DON'T WANT THE ANSWER TO THIS CHALLENEGE SPOILED FOR YOU, DO NOT CONTINUE.</font>__

-Once you've downloaded, configured and deployed the Kioptrix image on your prefered virtualization software, you can find its assigned IP address using Nmap's ping sweep flag: __nmap -sP 192.168.1.0/24__ <span style="color:red">(remember to use the IP address that belongs to your subnetwork)</span>
+Once you've downloaded, configured and deployed the Kioptrix image on your prefered virtualization software, you can find its assigned IP address using Nmap's ping sweep flag:

+__<font face="consolas">nmap -sP 192.168.1.0/24</font>__

 Now that you know the Kioptrix host's IP address, you can launch a quick nmap scan to see what ports are open on it.
 Since we're performing these scans within the safety of our home LAN, we can be hasty with our scans.